 The CCPA in a Nutshell

 To state the obvious, the scope of coverage is different, focusing on California residents rather than Europeans.
-Specifically, the CCPA covers for-profit entities that do business in California, collect California residents’ “personal information,” and determine the means of processing that personal information, in addition to meeting any one of the following criteria:
+Specifically, the CCPA covers for-profit entities that do business in California, collect California residents’ personal information, and determine the means of processing that personal information, in addition to meeting any one of the following criteria:

 Have an annual gross revenue exceeding $25 million;

-Buy, receive, sell, or share, for commercial purposes, personal information of 50,000 or more consumers, devices, and households; or
+Alone or in combination, annually buy, receive, sell, or share, for commercial purposes, personal information of 50,000 or more consumers, devices, and households; or

 Derive 50% or more of annual revenue from selling consumers’ personal information.